December 5, 2024

 This code defines a function find_largest that iterates through a list of numbers and keeps track of the largest number encountered so far.
 It returns the largest number at the end.

-Question 4: Write a Python program to convert a string to uppercase and lowercase.
+Question 4: Write a Python program to count the frequency of each character in a string, ignoring cases.

 Answer:

-Question 5: Write a Python program to find the sum and average of elements in a list.
+Question 5: Write a Python program to find the median of a list of numbers.

 Answer:

-Question 6: Write a Python program to check if a string contains a specific substring.
+Question 6: Write a Python program to check if two strings are rotations of each other.

 Answer: